Aatmaj-Zephyr/Team-hack-to-the-future/README.md

   <li> Promotes reusability of older smartphones,thus conserving resources.

-       <p>An older android compatible smartphone can be fixed on the doorframe and be used to run the application.  </p>
+       An older android compatible smartphone can be fixed on the doorframe and be used to run the application.

    <li> Has colourful and easy to use interface, thus enriching user experience to the fullest